Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 This MUST result in 40 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 4 each of Unique_Title_Investigations and Unique_Title_Requests with Access_Type Controlled; the same again for Access_Type Open; and 20 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 2 each of Unique_Title_Investigations and Unique_Title_Requests with Access_Type Free_To_Read.

-**Option 3**: Report provider offers Book_Segments and/or Reference_Items under only one Access_Type.

-The auditor MUST request

-70 Book_Segments and/or Reference_Items, 10 each from 7 different Books and/or Reference_Works.

-This MUST result in 70 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 7 each of Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.

 E.2.4.3 Book Access Types: Whole Books and/or Reference_Works
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Within the Title Report, breakdowns by Access_Type are essential.
 There are therefore a series of audit tests designed to determine report providers’ compliance with requirements for reporting Access_Type.
-These tests only apply where Books with more than one Access_Type are available on a platform, and they are only available without Book_Segments.
+These tests only apply where Books and/or Reference_Works are only available as single downloads (i.e. no Book_Segments and/or Reference_Items can be identified).

+**Option 1**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under only one Access_Type.

+The auditor MUST request 25 Books and/or Reference_Works with the appropriate Access_Type.

+This MUST result in 25 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.

+Where there are fewer than the required number of Books and/or Reference_Works, the auditor MUST test every item.

-**Option 1**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under two different Access_Types.
+**Option 2**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under two different Access_Types.

 The auditor MUST request 25 Books and/or Reference_Works with each Access_Type.

 This MUST result in 25 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests with each Access_Type.

-Where there are fewer than the required number of Books and/or Reference_Works that are Controlled or Open, the auditor MUST test every item with that Access_Type.
+Where there are fewer than the required number of Books and/or Reference_Works under an Access_Type, the auditor MUST test every item with that Access_Type.

 The Access_Type combinations might be: Controlled plus Open, Controlled plus Free_To_Read, or Open plus Free_To_Read

-**Option 2**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under all three Access_Types (Controlled, Open and Free_To_Read).
+**Option 3**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under all three Access_Types (Controlled, Open and Free_To_Read).

 The auditor MUST request